These unusual clocks run on any device with a modern web browser.

 Low-State Watch Faces

 I wanted to try communicating the time using the fewest states possible.
 I have concluded that 24 states are sufficient to be useful for most everyday timekeeping purposes.
-(Or even fewer when approximate time is acceptable.)
+Or even fewer when approximate time within a few minutes is acceptable.

 Most of these “low-state” faces reduce the hours information from 24 states to 2 by conveying only the hour parity: even or odd.
 Example: at 10:30 AM, these faces will only tell you that the hour is even.
 But your internal time sense can easily tell you that it’s not 8:30 AM, nor 12:30 PM.

-Minutes information is reduced from 60 states to 12 by quantizing time to the nearest 5 minutes.
+Minutes information is reduced from 60 states to 12 or fewer by quantizing the time, usually to the nearest 5 minutes.
 (Informally, analog time is often quantized the same way: “quarter past,” “ten to.”)
 I have chosen not to indicate the “last-passed” 5-minute mark, but rather the nearest one.
 So at :44 minutes, these faces indicate “about :45“ rather than “some time after :40.”

 Approximating the minutes in this way still tells useful time—but it means that these low-state faces can be up to 2.5 minutes ahead or behind at any given moment.
 The average error magnitude is half that—75 seconds—which is only 45 seconds worse than a perfectly-set digital watch or clock.
 Digital watches run behind 100% of the time.
 The time they display has always already passed, as much as 60 seconds previously (for watches without seconds) and their average error is half that: 30 seconds.